freshyseth/resume/README.md

 #### Culture Leader | [freshyseth@gmail.com](mailto:freshyseth@gmail.com) | 817-239-7741
 Passionately evangelizing and encouraging a culture of engagement, learning, and growth in order to ensure the continual delivery of quality, beautiful, and pleasant software and careers. *While I do my best to share some information about me with this resume we really just need to talk.
 Hit me up!*

+## Digital Product Manager
+### Brinks Home Security
+Farmers Branch, TX // January 2020 - Present

+Leading a team of Product Owners representing the Sales and Marketing departments of Brinks Home Security.
+Our team is responsible for understanding, designing, executing, and delivering the experiences for all core sales channels.
+From Direct to Consumer Inside Sales (call center for outbound and inbound sales calls) to our growing national Field Sales team to Authorized Representatives I am responsible for the experiences each Sales Representative, and subsequently each Customer, has in originating and closing a Sale.

+Enabling the Marketing department with integrations into our customer-facing web properties for analytics as well as data stores for aggregation is a key responsibility.
+Additionally, working closely with the Sales and Marketing departments to tie our offline events (think sales calls, field appointments, etc.) with our online events to create a full picture of a customer journey.

+Additionally, we support the design and enablement of initiatives like Customer Referrals and abstraction of multiple legacy systems for a consolidated Customer view.

 ## Manager of Software Development
 ### Wolters Kluwer
 Irving TX // 2017 - Present